jango/calculon/docs/index.rst

                              'result': 'Finished!'}]}

+Note that you can use the exception object returned to obtain more information about the problem.

 More Info
 ---------
-The example section contains most of the functionality available through `calculon`.
+The example section contains most of the functionality available through this package.
 If you are looking for something more, dive into the :ref:`autodoc` or ask the author.

 Author
 ------